dster05/Postman-weather/README.md

 # Postman-weather
-learning to use api's to pool information for a website project
+learning to use api's to pull information for a website project